remcoros/ghost-startos/README.md

 # Ghost for StartOS

+    WARNING: this is a customized version of the Ghost wrapper for my personal use.

+    It contains updates and fixes I found while hosting Ghost on a public custom domain.

+    This version is not supported by Start9!

 [Ghost](https://github.com/TryGhost/Ghost) is an user-friendly blogging platform designed to simplify the process of publishing content on the web.
 Known for its elegant and minimalist design, Ghost provides writers, bloggers, and content creators with a distraction-free environment for creating and sharing their thoughts.
 It offers a range of features, including easy content management, customizable themes, and robust support for multimedia content.
 This repository creates the `s9pk` package that is installed to run `Ghost` on [StartOS](https://github.com/Start9Labs/start-os/).

 ## Dependencies